 I got some of the step below from this site: https://forum.arduino.cc/index.php?topic=544274.0;wap2

 # opkg update # opkg install mosquitto mosquitto-client libmosquitto # wget https://pypi.python.org/packages/source/p/pip/pip-6.0.8.tar.gz#md5=2332e6f97e75ded3bddde0ced01dbda3\ –no-check-certificate # easy_install pip-6.0.8.tar.gz # pip install paho-mqtt # pip install requests

 Now you should be ready to run.
 Make sure the time is set properly on your Arduino.
 You can do that using the web interface of the Yun.
 The time is taken from the linux side of the Yun and synced to the Arduino side.

-On PVOutput.org you officially have to deliver the generation values first (solar energy) and the NET values (from the smartmeter) later.
+On PVOutput.org you officially have to deliver the generation values first (solar energy) and the NET values (from the smartmeter) a bit later.
 In that case PVOutput will do the proper calculations.
-This seems to be okay most of the time, although so now and then I get a power usage of 0w but overall the totals are correct.